100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: The custom Gothic-style nameplate has been used, with minor modifications, since 1857.
 It is one of the most stable and recognisable wordmarks in the world.

-- My Take: The typeface feels historic, serious, and authoritative.
+- My Take: The typeface exudes a sense of history, seriousness, and authority.
 It looks like “the news.”
 It would be unthinkable for them to change it.
 Its power lies in its centuries-old consistency.

 - Lesson for You: If your brand is built on authority, tradition, and trust, a classic, unchanging wordmark can be your greatest asset.